fp3draza/indirect_effects_transition_mutualism_antagonism/README.md

-# The role of indirect effects in coevolution as mutualism transitions into antagonism
+# The role of indirect effects in coevolution along the mutualism-antagonism continuum

 ## Structure of repository

-This repository contains the code and data used to perform the analyses described in "The role of indirect effects in coevolution as mutualism transitions into antagonism".
+This repository contains the code and data used to perform the analyses described in "The role of indirect effects in coevolution along the mutualism-antagonism continuum".
 The directory contains three subdirectories:

 * `code`
 * `data`